AlFoX/CuteReport-Docs/en/memo_object.md

 ![memoSamples]

 Let's look close at the Memo item features.

+**Text Aligning**

 We will make a simple example of Memo with two lines of text:

 *First text line with some very useful info.*